Best Affordable Neighborhoods in Cincinnati, OH

-Some of the cheapest neighborhoods in Cincinnati are Camp Washington, Westwood, and Northwest Cincinnati.
+Some of the cheapest neighborhoods in Cincinnati are South Fairmount, West Price Hill, and Cedar Grove.
 These neighborhoods offer some of the lowest rent prices in Cincinnati, making them ideal for renters on a budget.
-As of April 29, 2025, the average rent in Cincinnati is $1,101, which is 0.9% higher than last year.
+As of November 21, 2025, the average rent in Cincinnati is $1,112, which is 1.7% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Camp Washington